Nipunvardhan-Naredla/lang16-detector/README.md

 ### Possible Errors

 - Because the model was trained on certain books, the model might distinguish one word to be part of a language.
-A speific noun may casue the model to choose the wrong class but there should theoretically be only a couple nouns like that.
+A specific noun may casue the model to choose the wrong class but there should theoretically be only a couple nouns like that.